y3nk0/Graph-Based-TC/README.md

 # Graph-Based-TC
 ## Graph-based framework for text classification

-### Main instructions
+### Datasets
-There are 3 python files for every dataset.
+Our implementation includes 4 datasets: 20newsgroups,Imdb,WebKb,Reuters .
 We use the fetch_20newsgroups built-in python to get the 20newsgroup dataset.
 For the IMDB dataset, you can download it [here](http://ai.stanford.edu/~amaas/data/sentiment/).

 Files ending with main.py contain tf and tf-idf, files ending with tf-icf.py contain tf-icf(term frequency-inverse collection frequency) and files ending with gow.py contain the tw, tw-idf and tw-icw methods.